House with a looming wildfire in the background.

 With a named peril policy, coverage will only be applied to the specific risks named within that policy.
 Named peril policies are great base coverage for those looking to add further “a la carte” coverages to better protect their personal property.

 A more common and comprehensive way to protect your property is with “open peril” coverage.
 Also called “all-risks insurance,” open perils coverage casts a wider net and can cover your personal property more completely.
-Most causes of loss are covered under an open peril policy, unless they are listed as an excluded cause of loss.
+Most causes of loss are covered under an open peril policy unless they are listed as an excluded cause of loss.

 Almost directly opposite to a named perils policy, open perils coverage offers risk coverage for any loss that’s not specifically listed as an exclusion in the policy.
-With open peril coverage, your personal property can be better protected because you’re covered for everything except the specifically excluded cause of loss listed in the contract.
+With open peril coverage, your personal property can be better protected because you’re covered for everything except the specifically excluded loss type listed in the contract.

 So, what exactly does open perils mean in insurance terms?